-She discovered the Enlightenment authors and fell in love with their new ideas: reason, progress, equality, religious tolerance, separation of state and church, freedom and knowledge for all, happiness as an aim in life, the ability of each person to improve its lot.
+She discovered the Enlightenment authors.
+And the teenager fell in love with their new ideas: reason, progress, equality, religious tolerance, separation of state and church, freedom and knowledge for all, happiness as an aim in life, the ability of each person to improve its lot.

-So years later, when she became the ruler of Russia, the young monarch set out to establish laws that would reflect those concepts.
+So years later, when she became the tsarina, she wanted laws that reflected those concepts.

-Russia was an autocracy where the monarch had all the power.
-Surprisingly, the nobility had relatively few rights, they depended on the ruler for everything and had to ask for her permission for many things.
-The other social classes were certainly not fairing much better, and millions of Russians were serfs -that is, peasants that were pretty much enslaved.
+At the time, Russia was an autocracy where the monarch had all the power.
+The nobility had relatively few rights and had to ask the tsar’s permission for many things.
+And the other social classes were certainly not fairing much better, especially the tens of millions of Russians who were serfs.
+Serfs were peasants that were pretty much enslaved.

 The Legislative Commission and the famous Instruction

-They were from all social classes -including the peasants but leaving out the serfs-, for Catherine wanted Russians from all backgrounds to have their say in the new laws.
+Unexpectedly, the legislators were from all social classes -including the peasants but leaving out the serfs.
+Catherine wanted Russians from all backgrounds to have their say in the new laws.

-The commission spent months arguing, and finally the code of law came to nothing.
-By then Catherine had been faced with more of the complexities of being a ruler, had started to realize that some of the ideas might be incompatible with an absolute monarchy as hers, and was in the middle of a war with the Ottoman Empire.
-So when the Commission showed up empty handed, she did not press on.
+The commission spent months arguing, and finally, the code of law came to nothing.
+By then, Catherine had been faced with more of the complexities of being a ruler.
+Besides, she was in the middle of a war with the Ottoman Empire.
+So when the Commission showed up empty-handed, she did not press on.

 Yet Catherine’s Instruction is still regarded as ahead of its time.
-Later on, the brand new U.S. and Poland borrowed some of its ideas for their own constitutions.
+Later, the brand-new United States and Poland borrowed some of its ideas for their own constitutions.

 Administration: creating new provinces

-The empress, who was a good administrator, realized that her country was too big to be managed efficiently.
-So she divided it in more provinces.
+The empress was a good administrator.
+So she realized that her country was too big to be managed efficiently.
+And she divided it into more provinces.